What is the Span of Control?

 In the next section, you will learn about the factors which affect the span of control.

 The span of control means the total number of employees that a manager or superior can manage.
 Several factors are taken into consideration before allocating subordinates to a supervisor.
-In those sections, you will learn about the different factors that can affect the span of control.

 1. Type of work to be managed